charhart/spark-dev-u/README.md

   ```
 11. Check out this repo, under your home directory, e.g. '/home/spark/spark-dev-u'

 At this point, you should be ready to start executing some Spark commands.
 See exercises, for some examples.

+### If you want to run PySpark
+  1. [Download](https://www.python.org/downloads/release/python-2711/) the latest tarball (I stuck with 2.7.x)
+  2. Untar it, `tar xvf Python-2.7.[version-etc-etc].tgz`
+  3. Install what you need to compile and configure Python
+    1. `sudo apt-get install build-essential checkinstall`
+    2. `sudo apt-get install libreadline-gplv2-dev libncursesw5-dev libssl-dev libsqlite3-dev tk-dev libgdbm-dev libc6-dev libbz2-dev`
+  4. Go the directory where you untarred Python, `cd Python-2.7.[version-etc-etc]/`
+  5. Execute configure
+    1. `.configure`
+  6. Make and check install
+    1. `sudo make install`
+    2. `sudo checkinstall`
+  7. Execute `python` which should open a Python shell
+  8. Create a PySpark desktop icon, this should open straight up to PySpark
+    1. Open up your favorite text editor in the ~/Desktop directory
+    2. Create new file called spark-shell.desktop
+    3. Put the following in the file (the icon is optional)
+    ```
+    [Desktop Entry]
+    Name=PySpark
+    Exec=/home/spark/bin/spark/bin/pyspark
+    Terminal=true
+    Type=Application
+    Icon=/usr/share/app-install/icons/spark_logo.png
+    ```